slim-template/slim-rails/README.md

 Yes it does the same thing as haml-rails but better because well... slim beats haml anyday.

-### Converting Rails application layout file to haml format
+### Converting Rails application layout file to slim format

 Once Slim-rails is installed on the Rails application, you can convert the erb layout file, `app/views/layouts/application.html.erb`